Southwest Colorado Canyons Alliance

 Hike the Canyons of the Ancients National Monument!

-Please join us for an amazing event co-sponsored by SCCA and Ride of the Ancients!
+Please join us for an amazing event benefiting SCCA and Trail of the Ancients!

 The Ride of the Ancients is a competitive bike race as well as a family fun bike event with a festival atmosphere at Flanders Park in beautiful downtown Dolores, Colorado.
 There will be music, food, and local vendors that combine into a not to be missed wonderful Summertime experience!

 Please visit the Ride of the Ancients website linked below to register for the race.

 Last year Race results confirmed that Travis Brown, former U.S. Cycling Team Olympian, hailing from Durango, had the fastest time on the 95 mile course with a finish in 5 hours, 12 minutes, and 23 seconds.
 Finishing next were Tim Matthews and Sam Vickery.